-The mower blades and mower drive belt should come to a complete stop within five (5) seconds after electric PTO switch is turned off (or operator rises off the seat).
+Mower blades and mower drive belt should come to a complete stop within five (5) seconds after electric PTO switch is turned off (or operator rises off seat).
 If mower drive belt does not stop within five (5) seconds, see your authorized STIHL servicing dealer.

-Note: Once the engine is stopped, the PTO switch must be turned off and the ground speed control levers must be locked in their START/PARK positions in order to start the engine.
+Note: Once the engine has stopped, the PTO switch must be turned off, the parking brake must be engaged, and the ground speed control levers must be locked in the NEUTRAL position after the operator returns to the seat in order to start the engine.